-3.1 Interpreting Incentives System policies
+3.1 Interpreting Incentive System policies

-The policy framework for the Incentives System has been approved by the Minister for Employment, on behalf of the Australian Government.
+The policy framework for the Incentive System was approved by the then Minister for Employment, on behalf of the Australian Government.

 Departmental officers must not waive or amend the Guidelines in any way that would alter the policy intent of the payments detailed in the Guidelines without reference to the Minister or their delegate.